Advertisement

 What's the verdict?

-The Scorpionissima takes an even larger stride forward with more performance and a more attractive interior.
-But here's the issue: it's a limited-time deal.
-And once it's gone, everyone else will be left with a car that doesn't differentiate itself enough from Fiat's original blueprint.
+The big issue is that the best version of the car is a limited run special.
+It offers more performance and a significantly better interior, but once it's gone, we’ll be left with something that doesn't differentiate itself enough from Fiat's original blueprint.
 Come on Abarth, bucket seats should be for the many, not the few.

 The Rivals